-Why Fantasy Knights Are Unrealistic: Medieval Facts About Knights
+Why Fantasy Knights Are Unrealistic: Facts & Myths About Knights

 The classic fantasy knight is a wonderful invention, simple in design and easy to write.
 They are heroes of the battlefield, loyal to their kings, and there is a lot we can learn from the Middle Ages by reading about them.
 Generally speaking, however, they are very far from the real medieval knight and if they were presented more realistically we could learn a whole lot more.
 Not every knight was a hedge knight or a knight errant (none of them were).
 Real knights had their sh*t together.
 So how can we make our fantasy knights more like the real knights of the Middle Ages?
 If there’s one thing reading dry history books and attending university lectures has taught me, it’s how to answer that question!
 So here are four ways you can make your fantasy knights a whole lot more realistic and historically accurate!
 And, thank the good gods, none of them have to do with tournaments and damsels in distress!